-NFL concussion settlement 'race-norming'
+NFL concussion settlement triggers accusations of algorithmic 'race-norming'

 Operator: National Football League (NFL)